 In the final year, students will also undertake a research project and two fieldwork placements in social service agencies.
 During this time, they are supervised by field educators who help them integrate the knowledge, values, and skills taught at UC with social work practice in the community.

 Limited entry to each year of the degree

 Entry to the second, third, and fourth years of the Bachelor of Social Work with Honours is limited to students who have successfully completed the compulsory 100-level courses and who have been accepted into the programme following an application process each year.

 If you are unable to or decide not to continue with a Social Work degree, you can credit completed courses to a Bachelor of Arts.

-In Aotearoa New Zealand, social workers are employed in both the public and private sectors, providing direct and indirect services.
+In Aotearoa, social workers are employed in both the public and private sectors, providing direct and indirect services.
 Direct services include those for children, families, older people, those who have committed offences, and people with disabilities.
 Indirect services encompass social sector planning, administration, policy, and research.

 Direct services may include the protection of children who have been abused, providing group or family therapy, educational programmes for at-risk adolescents, supporting adolescent parents, working with groups aiming to achieve community development, providing interventions for people who are experiencing mental health issues, providing assistance with housing needs, mediation and resolution of family conflict, facilitating access to benefits and other financial resources, and assessment of home and family support for older people.

 Social Work graduates can work as community development workers, therapists, counsellors, case managers, field workers, youth workers, care and protection workers, probation officers, iwi social workers, school social workers, hospital social workers, service coordinators, educators, policy analysts, and researchers.